To The Victoria Falls

 Livingstone Airport control tower and buildings, 1950

-The flight stopped for refuelling at Rome, Beruit, Khartoum, Entebbe and Livingstone before arriving in Johannesburg, covering a distance of 6,700 miles in 18 hours 40 minutes flying time (and total journey time of 23 hours 20 minutes).
+On 2nd May 1952 the ‘Yoke Peter,’ a de Havilland Comet Mark 1, took off from London Heathrow to Johannesburg on the world’s first commercial passenger jet flight, proudly operated by BOAC and heralding the new age of jet travel.
+The flight stopped for refuelling at Rome (Italy), Beirut (Lebanon), Khartoum (Sudan), Entebbe (Uganda) and Livingstone before arriving in Johannesburg, a distance of 6,700 miles (10,782 km) in 18 hours 40 minutes flying time - and a total journey time of 23 hours 20 minutes.

 Comet at Livingstone Airport, 1952.

-External Link: Pathe News Repoert - On board the Comet.
+External Link: Pathe News Report - On board the Comet.

 Victoria Falls Aerodrome